gerwitz/hgc-v12/src/writing/2005/2005-10-12-capitalism-can-be-short-sighted.md

 ---
-title: Capitalism can be short-sighted
+title: Capitalism Can Be Short-Sighted
 categories:
 - uncategorized
 content-tags: